10 Instagram Best Practices for Nonprofits

 1) Maximize your Instagram Profile Picture and Bio.

 Making a positive first impression is crucial to securing new followers on Instagram.
 First, ensure that your nonprofit uses a well-designed, visually compelling profile picture.
-In most cases, your profile picture should not include text as it would be too small to read in the Instagram feed on a smartphone.
+In most cases, your profile picture should not include text because it would be too small to read in the Instagram feed on a smartphone.
 For examples of text-free profile pictures, see the Nature Conservancy and the Smithsonian National Museum of African American History and Culture.

 Instagram Bios